Synthetic Control Inference for Staggered Adoption: Introduction

 The rest of the article is organized as follows.
 Section 2 describes the main ideas behind the staggered synthetic control approach to policy interventions implemented in a staggered time frame.
 In Section 3 we apply the proposed staggered synthetic control methods to estimate the effect of board gender diversity policies in the EU.
+Section 4 concludes.
+All proofs are given in Appendix A. Appendix B provides two examples of primitive assumptions that justify our assumptions in the main text.